 The chickens came home to roost at a by-election in deep-Brexit Lincolnshire.
-Having previously come second in this safe Conservative seat, Labour trailed fourth – behind UKIP.
+Having previously come second in this safe Conservative seat, Labour trailed fourth – behind Ukip.

-On the same day, Welsh assembly first minister Carwyn Jones, the most powerful Labour politician in government, disagreed with the position of Labour leader Jeremy Corbyn and shadow home secretary Diane Abbott, who’d defended freedom of movement.
+Welsh assembly first minister Carwyn Jones, the most powerful Labour politician in government, disagreed with the position of Labour leader Jeremy Corbyn and shadow home secretary Diane Abbott, who’d defended freedom of movement.

 In a Guardian article, Jones said: